Q70 (New York City bus): Stops

+Notes: The route loops around LaGuardia Airport terminal bus stops and continues toward the southbound terminus at Woodside.
+There is no northbound terminus stand.;

 History

 A 2007 Orion VII OG HEV (3734) and an NG HEV on the LaGuardia-bound Q70 exchanging passengers in Woodside, prior to SBS implementation.

 Implementation of limited service

 In 2009, under the Phase II of the city's Select Bus Service (SBS) program, faster bus service to LaGuardia Airport was recommended as a primary need.
 Under the LaGuardia Airport Access Alternatives Analysis study, another SBS study which was conducted by NYCDOT in partnership with MTA Bus, New York City Transit, and the Port Authority of New York and New Jersey in 2011–2012, it was recommended that a bus route should connect the central terminals of LaGuardia and transit hubs in Jackson Heights and Woodside.
 At these transit hubs, transfers could be made to the subway, Long Island Rail Road and buses from the new connector route.
 The reason for the creation of the study was the slow bus service on the and old Q48, which all went to LaGuardia Airport.
 At the time, the airport was the New York area's only large airport without any rapid transit connections to Manhattan.

 A new bus route running between Woodside and LaGuardia Airport via the Jackson Heights–Roosevelt Avenue/74th Street subway station was announced in October 2012.
 This was implemented on September 8, 2013, as the Q70 limited-stop route, which replaced the portion of the local bus that went to LaGuardia Airport.
 The Q33 was subsequently cut back to 95th Street and Ditmars Boulevard.
 The Q70 originally ran with 40 ft buses.

 In April 2016, in response to higher ridership, service on the Q70 was increased to run every 8 minutes instead of every 12 minutes during midday and PM peak hours.
 Weekend service began running every 10 minutes, and service during overnight hours was increased to run every 20 minutes from every 30 minutes.